 Covid Vaccine Side Effect: Breast Lumps

 Yesterday I had my first mammogram!
 I’m 39 years old, my maternal grandmother had a lumpectomy when she was in her late 70s, so really I don’t have any unusual risk factors compared to the population.
-However about 2 months ago I felt something!
+However, about 2 months ago I felt something!
 I said UH-Oh!
-Backstory, I have an almost two year old, I did breastfeed for about 9 months.
+Backstory, I have an almost two-year-old, I did breastfeed for about 9 months.
 I did have mastitis (oh what fun that was!) twice in that same breast, in that same area.
 So when I felt this, it was a little sore, I felt a little mass, and thought I needed to get this checked out.

 Funny enough, being a breast reconstruction surgeon, I have actually never set foot in a mammography suite.
 I have ordered these for my pre-op cosmetic patients, I have sent patients for breast ultrasound, MRI, but have not personally experienced how these are done.
 Shame on me!
 I have to say it was an excellent experience!
-The technician for both the mammogram and the ultrasound were very good at what they do.
+The technician for both the mammogram and the ultrasound was very good at what they do.
 You could tell they genuinely cared for their patients.
 The radiologist came into the room at the end of the ultrasound, she did a repeat look herself, she explained what she saw, it was all very reassuring.
 Fortunately, there is nothing that needs to be pursued!

-If you have received either the first or second dose of the vaccine, and you start to feel something in your breast, armpit or collarbone, this may be related to the vaccine.
+If you have received either the first or second dose of the vaccine, and you start to feel something in your breast, armpit, or collarbone, this may be related to the vaccine.
 Do your due diligence!
 Don’t ignore anything that you see.
-It’s better to have confirmation that it’s not concerning, than to wait and it becomes something very concerning!
+It’s better to have confirmation that it’s not concerning than to wait and it becomes something very concerning!

 I just wanted to share my story and this new information that I learned firsthand.
 If you feel anything in your breast, vaccine or not, it is best to be seen sooner than later!
-Any breast related questions for me, please reach out via the website consultation form, chat feature or Instagram!
-My instagram handle is @dr.karenleong
+Any breast-related questions for me, please reach out via the website consultation form, chat feature, or Instagram!
+My Instagram handle is @dr.karenleong